hendrikleper/MK_site_intern/pages/trips/2021bxl/default.md

 ---
 Title: bezoek aan Argos & iMAL
 ---
-# BEZOEK aan ARGOS & iMAL, gesprek met Aay Liparoto
+# BEZOEK aan ARGOS & iMAL

 Dag allen,

-Fairuz en ik willen jullie graag uitnodigen voor een uitstap naar Brussel op woensdag 1 december voor een bezoek aan iMal en Argos en een gesprek met Aay Liparoto, kunstenaar en oud-student.
-Zie onderaan.
+Fairuz en ik willen jullie graag uitnodigen voor een uitstap naar Brussel op woensdag 8 december (en niet 1 zoals eerder aangekondigd) voor een bezoek aan iMal en Argos.
+Zie onderaan voor details en links naar de tentoonstellingen.

 We kunnen de uitstap laten doorgaan ondanks de aangescherpte corona regels.
 Een van de nieuwe maatregelen is dat we niet samen de reis kunnen maken (bus, openbaar vervoer, ..)
 Om die reden spreken we rechtsreeks af aan iMal om 14:30.
 We sluiten af in Argos rond 18:00.

 De toegang voor de tentoonstellingen wordt betaald via de bijzondere studiekosten.
 Jullie staan zelf in voor de verplaatsingsonkosten.

 We moeten de groep beperken tot 20 deelnemers.
-Laat ons dus snel weten indien je mee wil gaan.
+Laat ons dus snel weten indien je meegaat.

 Let op: Voor beide tentoonstellingen is er een Covid Safe Ticket vereist!

+Na de bezoeken zijn er nog 2 fijne opties, 1 in Brussel en 1 in Gent, die zeker de moeite zijn.
+BXL optie – Beursschouwburg 20h30 filmscreening PRISM (BE première !!)  van Eléonore Yameogo, Rosine Mfetgo en An van.
+Dienderen.
+GNT optie – Miry Concertzaal 19h30 concerten van Trio Thielemans, Ambarchi & Charlemagne Palestine / Eric Thielemans & Oren Ambarchi
+Jullie moeten hiervoor zelf tickets voorzien.

+🤞🏻Hopelijk moeten we dit niet alsnog annuleren.

 Groeten,
 Fairuz en Hendrik

+- - - - ENG - - - - - - - - - -
+Hi all,

+Fairuz and I would like to invite you to a trip to Brussels on Wednesday, December 8 December (and not 1 as previously announced) to visit iMal and Argos.
+See below for details and links to the exhibitions.

+We can make the trip happen despite the increased corona regulations.
+One of the new measures is that we cannot make the journey together (bus, public transport, ...)
+For that reason we will meet directly at iMal at 14:30.
+We will conclude at Argos around 18:00.

+The entrance fee for the exhibitions will be paid through the study compensation.
+You are responsible for the travel expenses.

+We need to limit the group to 20 participants.
+So please let us know soon if you join us.

+Note: Both exhibitions require a Covid Safe Ticket!

+After the visits there are 2 fine options, 1 in Brussels and 1 in Ghent, which are definitely worthwhile.
+BXL option - Beursschouwburg 20h30 film screening PRISM (BE premiere !!) by Eléonore Yameogo, Rosine Mfetgo and An van.
+Dienderen.
+GNT option - Miry Concert Hall 19h30 concerts by Trio Thielemans, Ambarchi & Charlemagne Palestine / Eric Thielemans & Oren Ambarchi
+You must provide your own tickets for these options.

+🤞🏻 let's hope we don't have to cancel this.

+Greetings,
+Fairuz and Hendrik

 ## [iMAL - Swipe Right!
 Data, Dating, Desire](https://www.imal.org/nl/events/swipe-right-data-dating-desire)